 The name of this pub and hotel recalls a series of paintings by Edward Burne-Jones, illustrating the theme of Sleeping Beauty.
-The well-known artist was born in Bennetts Hill, in 1833.
-Edward Coley Burne-Jones, the famous painter and designer, was born in Bennetts Hill in 1833 and educated at King Edward VI School.
+The well-known artist, painter and designer was born in 1833, in Bennetts Hill, and educated at King Edward VI School.
 Having met William Morris at university, the two men subsequently devoted their life to art.

 Prints and text about William Morris and Joseph Chamberlain.

 Birmingham’s Municipal School of Art, the first of its kind in the country, opened in Margaret Street in 1885.
 The President of the School was the father of the Arts and Crafts movement, and Burne-Jones’ friend of colleague, William Morris (top).

 Mayor for only three years, from 1873-6, Joseph Chamberlain (above) had an enormous influence on the progress of Birmingham.
 In his time in the office, his “gas and water socialism” transformed the city from an industrial slum into a modern municipality.

 The text reads: The nearby Square (above) was one of the earliest large developments in Birmingham, dating back to 1697.

 An illustration and text about St Philip’s Cathedral.

 The text reads: St Philip’s Cathedral (above) stands on land donated by William Ing and Penelope Philips, whose named prompted it dedication.